 The Control Information subfield in a BQR Control subfield contains the bandwidth query report (BQR) used for bandwidth query report operation to assist HE MU transmission (see 26.5.2 (UL MU operation)).
 The format of the subfield is shown in Figure 9-32 (Control Information subfield format in a BQR Control subfield).

 The Available Channel Bitmap subfield contains a bitmap indicating the subchannels available at the STA transmitting the BQR.
+When there is one BQR Control subfield in an A-Control subfield, the Available Channel Bitmap subfield is applied to either:

+the operating channel width when the operating channel width is no more than 160 MHz, or

+the primary 160 MHz when the operating channel width is 320 MHz.

+When there are two BQR Control subfields in an A-Control subfield, the Available Channel Bitmap subfield in the first and second BQR Control subfields are applied to the primary 160 MHz and the secondary 160 MHz, respectively. (#13536)

-Each bit in the bitmap corresponds to a 20 MHz subchannel within the operating channel width of the BSS in which the STA is associated, with the LSB corresponding to the lowest numbered operating subchannel of the BSS.
+Each bit in the bitmap corresponds to a 20 MHz subchannel within the operating channel width of the BSS in which the STA is associated, with the LSB corresponding to the lowest numbered operating subchannel.
 The bit in position X in the bitmap is set to 1 to indicate that the subchannel X + 1 is idle; otherwise it is set to 0 to indicate that the subchannel is busy or unavailable.
-Availability of each 20 MHz subchannel is based on the ED-based CCA defined in 27.3.20.6.5 (Per 20 MHz CCA sensitivity) and is reported for the 20 MHz subchannels located in the operating channel of the reporting STA when the WM is idle as defined in 10.3.2.1 (CS mechanism) and in 26.5.2.5 (UL MU CS mechanism).
+The availability of each 20 MHz subchannel is based on the ED-based CCA defined in 27.3.20.6.5 (Per 20 MHz CCA sensitivity) and is reported for the 20 MHz subchannels located in the operating channel of the reporting STA, when the WM is idle as defined in 10.3.2.1 (CS mechanism) and in 26.5.2.5 (UL MU CS mechanism).

 TGbe editor: Please add below subclause in subclause 35.5 (MU operation) as follows:

+35.5.3 Operation of the two BQR Control subfields (#13536)

+An EHT STA with dot11TwoBQRsOptionImplemented equals to true shall set the Two BQRs Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to 1; otherwise the EHT STA shall set the Two BQRs Support subfield to 0.

+An EHT STA with dot11TwoBQRsOptionImplemented equals to true shall set the BQR Support subfield in the HE MAC Capabilities Information field in the HE Capabilities element it transmits to 1.

+The EHT STA may report the channel availability information as specified in 36.3.20.6.4 (Per 20 MHz CCA sensitivity) to its associated AP in two BQR Control subfields of frames it transmits if the AP has indicated its support in the Two BQRs Support subfield of its EHT Capabilities element; otherwise the STA shall not report the channel availability information in the two BQR Control subfields.

+NOTE—An EHT STA is an HE STA and as such inherits all the functionalities defined in 26.5.6 (Bandwidth query report operation).

 TGbe editor: Please change below paragraphs in subclauses C.3 (MIB Detail) as follows: